-There are several reasons for this.
+There’re several reasons for this.
 The Buddha, like modern sociologists and psychologists, believed that religious ideas and especially the god-idea have their origin in fear.

 Gripped by fear men go to the sacred mountains, sacred groves, sacred trees, and shrines.

 Primitive humans found themselves in a dangerous and hostile world, the fear of wild animals, of not being able to find enough food, of injury or disease, and of natural phenomena like thunder, lightning, and volcanoes were constantly with him.
-Finding no security, they created the idea of gods in order to give them comfort in good times, courage in times of danger and consolation when things went wrong.
+Finding no security, they created the idea of gods to give them comfort in good times, courage in times of danger and consolation when things went wrong.

 The Buddha taught us to try to understand our fears, to lessen our desires and to calmly and courageously accept the things we can’t change.
 He replaced fear, not with irrational belief but with rational understanding.

-It’s not surprising that with so many different religions spending so many centuries trying to prove the existence of their gods that still no real, concrete, substantial or irrefutable evidence has been found.
+It isn’t surprising that with so many different religions spending so many centuries trying to prove the existence of their gods that still no real, concrete, substantial or irrefutable evidence has been found.
 Buddhists suspend judgment until such evidence is forthcoming.

 Not a necessity

 The third reason the Buddha didn’t believe in a god is that the belief isn’t necessary.
 Some claim that the belief in a god is necessary to explain the origin of the universe.
 But this isn’t so.
 Science has very convincingly explained how the universe came into being without having to introduce the god-idea.

 Some claim that belief in God is necessary to have a happy, meaningful life.
 Again, we can see that this isn’t so.
 There are millions of atheists and free-thinkers, not to mention many Buddhists, who live useful, happy and meaningful lives without belief in a god.